thegetty/ambers/readme.md

 - `titleabbrev` to `full:`

 *Issues:*
-*At the moment, abbreviations are not included in `references.yml`, how this should be done?*
+*At the moment, abbreviations are not included in `references.yml` and are being kept on a separate YAML file.*